fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-provider-endpoint.rst

       - **Value**
       - **Reference**
     * - alg
       - Algorithm used to verify the token signature.
-It MUST be one of the possible values indicated in :ref:`supported_algs` (e.g., ES256).
+It MUST be one of the possible values indicated in :ref:`algorithms:Cryptographic Algorithms` (e.g., ES256).
       - `OID-FED`_.
     * - kid
       - Thumbprint of the public key used for the signature.